jina-ai/jina/docs/fundamentals/document/document-api.md

 ## Document tags

 `Document` contains the `tags` field that can hold a map-like structure that can map arbitrary values.
-One can store meta information of a Document in `tags`.
+In practice, one can store meta information in `tags`.

 ```python
 from jina import Document